daniel3735928559/guppy/README.md

 ## Frontend Usage

-The use of the editor frontend itself is documented in index.html.
+The use of the editor frontend itself is documented in index.html (or see the demo).

 ## API Reference